 It’s not enough for students to do well on traditional measures.
 The challenge is how to equip them with the skills and mindsets they need to be creative problem solvers, effective communicators and informed, responsible citizens who are strong collaborators.

-Through the course of meeting with tribal leadership from every Native American tribe headquartered in the state: the Mandan-Hidatsa-Arikara Nation in New Town, the Turtle Mountain Band of Chippewa Indians in Belcourt, the Standing Rock Sioux Tribe in Fort Yates and Spirit Lake Nation in St. Michael, we continue to identify areas of opportunity for government-to-government collaboration.
+Through the course of meeting with tribal leadership from every Native American tribe headquartered in the state -- the Mandan Hidatsa Arikara Nation in New Town, the Turtle Mountain Band of Chippewa Indians in Belcourt, the Standing Rock Sioux Tribe in Fort Yates and Spirit Lake Nation in Fort Totten -- we continue to identify areas of opportunity for government-to-government collaboration.
 The issues range from water rights, taxes, emergency management and law enforcement to addiction, infrastructure, historic sites and tourism.

 Collectively strengthening our tribal communities across North Dakota will happen when we genuinely engage, listen and learn about each tribe’s individual challenges and opportunities.

 - Opened a first-of-its-kind conference on strengthening government-to-government partnerships between the State of North Dakota and tribal nations.
 Hosted by the North Dakota Indian Affairs Commission, more than 300 people attended the annual two-day conference, including tribal leaders, elders and other members, dozens of leaders and staff from various state agencies, state legislators and federal partners.

 - Burgum joined Chairman Mark Fox of the MHA Nation in signing a memorandum of understanding under which the state will recognize motor vehicle license plates and registrations issued by the MHA Nation to its enrolled members residing within its jurisdictional boundaries.